-Europe can be done on the cheap but you may have to work a little to get discounts, pick the right time of year to go, bargain for food and perhaps stay in hostels, campsites or on a floor. over 6 years ago
+Europe can be done on the cheap but you may have to work a little to get discounts, pick the right time of year to go, bargain for food and perhaps stay in hostels, campsites or on a floor. almost 7 years ago

 Why not try hostelling.
 The standards in Germany are very high, I've also stayed in some nice ones in Norway, Scotland (I stayed in a Scottish castle in the highlands) and France and of course in Ireland.
 What you lose for in plushness you more than make up for in socialability & in general you won't be compromising too much on creature comforts since the standards in general are so high, It's a terrific way to meet other travellers, chat & share stories.
 Try www.hostelworld.com Hostels normally belong to the YHA (Youth Hostelling Association or variation of the spelling depending on the country e.g. SYHA or the Independent Hostels Association.
 The YHA can have stricter rules such as segregated dorms however some prefer that.Also known as HI (Hostelling International) almost 7 years ago